nasa/harmony-regridding-service/README.md

 ## Tests:

-This service utilises the Python `unittest` package to perform unit tests on classes and functions in the service.
+This service utilises the Python `pytest` package to perform unit tests on classes and functions in the service.
 After local development is complete, and test have been updated, they can be run via: